-You may contact a state-certified laboratory to request an initial free water test for lead, or you may contact our laboratory at (859) 441-0482.
+You may contact a state-certified laboratory to request a test for lead, or you may contact our laboratory at (859) 441-0482 to request an initial free water test.
 There may be a charge assessed for multiple lead analyses.